Your Health Insurance Coverage

 - health insurance cards with a policy effective date;

-- explanations of benefits paid by the GHP or LGHP; and
+- explanations of benefits paid by the GHP or LGHP; or

 - statements or receipts that reflect payment of health insurance premiums.

-You’ll have Original Medicare unless you make another choice.
+You’ll have Original Medicare (Part A and Part B) unless you make another choice.
 You can decide to add a drug plan (Part D) or buy a Medigap policy to help pay for costs that Original Medicare doesn’t cover.
 You can choose to join a Medicare Advantage Plan (Part C) and get all your Medicare coverage (including drugs and extra benefits like vision, hearing, dental, and more) bundled together in one plan.